 Author: Beth Kennedy

-Students explore Ultraviolet (UV) detecting beads, conduct several investigations with them to find sources of UV radiation, and find materials that block U V radiation.
-Eventually students will realize that over-exposure to UV radiation is harmful to their eyes and skin.
+Participants explore Ultraviolet (UV) detecting beads and conduct several investigations with them to find sources of UV radiation and find sources that block UV radiation.

-Introduce a fluorescent black light to the students.
+Introduce a fluorescent black light to the participants.
 Discuss how this special light works. (http://science.howstuffworks.com/black-light1.htm) Demonstrate it on their clothing, shoes, teeth, and then their bracelets.
-Students will see that the fluorescent black light affects their bracelets.
-The students should come to the conclusion that their beads detect UV light.
+Participants will see that the fluorescent black light affects their bracelets.
+They should come to the conclusion that their beads detect UV light.

-Inform students how the beads work, or have them find out on their own at: www.teachersource.com (Educational Innovations, Inc.)
+Inform participants how the beads work, or have them find out on their own at: www.teachersource.com (Educational Innovations, Inc.)

-Once students conclude that the beads detect harmful, UV radiation, have them create an experiment in chart/graph form that shows objects to test for possible shielding of UV radiation using the tinted or clear cellophane, sunglasses, lotion sunscreens of various strengths, tinted plastic containers or glass jars from the materials section.
-Any other source that students believe may be used as a shield or sunscreen may be added here as well. (scarves, T-shirts, umbrellas, etc.) Have students state any conclusions found from testing these materials at the bottom of the graph/chart page.
+Once participants conclude that the beads detect harmful, UV radiation, have them create an experiment in chart/graph form that shows objects to test for possible shielding of UV radiation using the tinted or clear cellophane, sunglasses, lotion sunscreens of various strengths, tinted plastic containers or glass jars from the materials section.
+Any other source that participants believe may be used as a shield or sunscreen may be added here as well. (scarves, T-shirts, umbrellas, etc.) Have participants state any conclusions found from testing these materials at the bottom of the graph/chart page.